nd7-dev/nd7-core/README.md

 Pre-alpha.
 The schema is a draft and will change until it is marked `v1`.
 Frames carry `prev` and `hash`, and `nd7 verify` checks them.
-The sandbox is new and tested on macOS 26 with Claude Code 2.1.x; the policy will tighten as recorded sessions show what is actually needed.
+The sandbox is new and tested on macOS 26 with Claude Code 2.1.x; the policy will tighten as recorded sessions show what is needed.

 Licence: MIT.
 See [LICENSE](LICENSE).